RendijsSmukulis/codevoid.io/content/running-gunicorn-aiohttp-in-docker.md

 * install Gunicorn
 * run the service using Gunicorn rather than the Python interpreter

-To copy the configuration file, add a `COPY` instruction after the instructions already in the file:
+To copy the configuration file, add a `COPY` instruction after the `COPY` instructions already in the file:
 ```
 COPY gunicorn.conf /
 ```

-Next, use pip to install Gunicorn in the image:
+Next, add a command that will install the `gunicorn` dependency in the image:
 ```
 RUN pip install gunicorn
 ```
-Alternatively, we could have added `gunicorn` to the `requirements.txt` file, but strictly speaking the project does not require gunicorn to run - it could be run from the python interpreter.
+Alternatively, we could have added `gunicorn` to the `requirements.txt` file, and thus have it installed when `pip install -r requirements.txt` is run.
+However, the project does not require Gunicorn to run with the aiohttp's development server, so can be excluded from `requirements.txt`.

-Next, replace the existing RUN command with:
+Next, replace the existing `CMD` command with a call to start the Gunicorn server:
 ```
 CMD [ "gunicorn", "-c", "gunicorn.conf", "server:app" ]
 ```